Joe Biden's biggest task: Fighting COVID-19 | DW | 11.11.2020

 "We've been talking since the beginning of the pandemic about the special abilities that the federal government has to marshal industry to direct it toward particular production, but that was never fully employed by the outgoing administration," Vasan said.

-He acknowledges that producing PPE on a large scale like that won't be easy but that under a determined federal government, it can be done.
+He acknowledged that producing PPE on such a large scale won't be easy but that under a determined federal government, it can be done.

 Vasan continued: "We're entering the most difficult period of the pandemic here in the United States.
 We've got a lot to do, irrespective of who's in charge.
 Now I'm hopeful the politics will not be in the way, but will actually be a catalyst and an accelerant for a strong response."